Sri City: Special Economic Zone

 The integrated township includes various zones: Industrial, Residential, Educational, Commercial and Recreational.

 The Industrial Zone includes a Special Economic Zone (SEZ) for Export Oriented Industry and Domestic Tariff Zone (DTZ) for Domestic Industry.
 It is a business destination for global companies to establish Manufacturing, Services and Trading operations in India.

 The SEZ is administered by Andhra Pradesh Industrial Infrastructure Corporation (APIIC) & Industrial Area Local Authority (IALA).
 The Government appointed officer controls the planning and building approval processes.
 A Commissioner appointed by the Government of India, Ministry of Commerce, administers the (SEZ) area.

 The SEZ was designed by Jurong Consultants, Singapore, taking into account future dimensions of expansion.

 Transport

 Sricity is located in close proximity to Asian Highway 45.
-The Tirupati Airport is the nearest airport (82 km) Tada and Arambakkam railways stations are nearest railway stations to Sricity.
+The Tirupati Airport is the nearest airport (82 km) Tada and Arambakkam railway stations are nearest railway stations to Sricity.
 Chennai Port and Ennore Ports are the nearest port to the town.
 While, Krishnapatnam Port is located 100 km to the north of Sri City.